Image

 • Contest field must be located within the land boundaries of the state of Mississippi.

 • Contest field must be owned or operated by the contestants and easily accessible by a Yield Contest Official (YCO).
-A YCO includes a Mississippi State University Extension Service County Agent, Area or Regional Extension Specialist, or Mississippi State University Extension Specialist.
+An YCO includes a Mississippi State University Extension Service County Agent, Area or Regional Extension Specialist, or Mississippi State University Extension Specialist.

 • A grower may enter only one field per division per year; however, growers can enter multiple divisions if applicable to their operation.

 • Harvest area must consist of 4 straight sides and harvest area must have 4 right angles forming a square or rectangle.
 One header pass removed on each end and one pass along each side must be removed before starting a supervised harvest.
 Measure each pass through the field.
-Reference Certification of Yield Worksheet
+Reference Certification of Yield Worksheet.

 • Harvest area must consist of a minimum of 5 contiguous acres and a maximum of 10 contiguous acres.

-• Field must have been planted to soybeans at least one of the last 4 production years prior to 2024 and contestant must have paid the appropriate checkoff assessment on soybeans.
+• Field must have been planted to soybeans at least one of the last 4 production years prior to 2025 and contestant must have paid the appropriate checkoff assessment on soybeans.

 • Harvested soybeans must meet minimum Federal Grain Quality Standards.

-• If mailed, then entry forms must be postmarked by August 1, 2024.
+• If mailed, then entry forms must be postmarked by August 1, 2025.
 All incomplete forms will be returned.

 • Contestants are officially entered only after the Entry Form has been received and processed by the MSPB.